-To advance the economic viability and business practices of higher education institutions in fulfillment of their academic missions.
+To advance the economic viability, business practices and support for higher education institutions in fulfillment of their missions.

 The NACUBO Board of Directors is also responsible for maintaining and revising the association’s bylaws.
 Notice of any recommended changes by the board is provided to institutional primary representatives during the spring of each year and voted on at the primary representatives’ breakfast held in conjunction with the NACUBO Annual Meeting in July.

 In 2007, the NACUBO Board of Directors approved a code of ethics that is shared with all new members of the association.